Firesphere/SilverStripe-Vagrantbox-loader/README.md

 # Twisted Bytes Vagrant

-This is a base installer for the [Twisted Bytes Vagrant box](https://www.twistedbytes.nl/en/blog/php-vagrant-box/) plus [SilverStripe](https://silverstripe.org).
+This is a base installer for the [Twisted Bytes Vagrant box](https://www.twistedbytes.nl/en/blog/php-vagrant-box/) or the [BetterBrief box](https://github.com/BetterBrief/vagrant-skeleton/) plus [SilverStripe](https://silverstripe.org).

 It's a slightly customised version of the default installation.